MRIresearch/xnatbruker/README.md

 values prefixed with `_subject.parameters` are fields queried within the Bruker Raw data.
 If these labels are not defined in the assignment file then the code will also look within the field `_subject.parameters['SUBJECT_remarks']` which is actually the `additional info` field that is available on the bruker console.
 It will be expecting a string in the form `Project:XNATProjectID   Subject:XNATSubjectID   Session:XNATSessionID` from which the labels can be determined

 In summary then, the workflow initially looks for labels defined directly by the parameters `--project`, `--session` and `--subject`.
 If these are not present then it looks in the `Labels` section of the assignments file for the keys `PROJECT_ID`, `SUBJECT_LABEL` and `SESSION_LABEL`.
-Finally if these are not present then it attempts to parse the `additional info` text which is stored in `Pvdataset._subject.parameters['SUBJECT_remarks']` which should be in the format `Project:XNATProjectID   Subject:XNATSubjectID   Session:XNATSessionID`
+Finally if these are not present then it attempts to parse the `additional info` text which is stored in `Pvdataset._subject.parameters['SUBJECT_study_comments']` which should be in the format `Project:XNATProjectID   Subject:XNATSubjectID   Session:XNATSessionID`

 ### Metadata Assignment
 In addition to the project, subject and session labels the assignment file can be used to update additional subject and session metadata once the session is created.